 The building at 191-197 East Toole Avenue downtown is weirdly-shaped…

-… with four sides at odd angles, wedged between the north-south 6th Avenue and the northwest-southeast Toole Avenue.
+… with five sides at odd angles, wedged between the north-south 6th Avenue and the northwest-southeast Toole Avenue.
 The murals are usually as eclectic as the building.

 Two months ago — November 18, 2022 — I took a walk around the building to show you the latest version of all the walls.
 (I skipped a couple of murals next to the parking lot on the northwest side because cars covered parts of the murals… I'll include links to earlier photos of those.
 Also on the northwest side, the longstanding Rialto Theatre marquee mural was about to be repainted by Jessica Gonzales… I'll show before-and-after photos of that.)

 I put captions above a mural or group of murals so you can see the info as you scroll down.
 Here goes!

 On the left end of the southwest-facing wall (along Toole) is a place that might be best-known as Skrappys (no apostrophe), a gathering place with concerts and etc. Now there's just “191 Toole”: